lse-my459/lse-my459.github.io/index.md

 Blei, D.M., A.Y.
 Ng and M.I.
 Jordan.
 2003.
 “Latent dirichlet allocation.” _The Journal of Machine Learning Research_ 3:993–1022.

 Caliskan, A., Bryson, J.J., and Narayanan, A. 2017. "[Semantics derived automatically from language corpora contain human-like biases](http://science.sciencemag.org/content/356/6334/183/tab-figures-data)", _Science_.

+Catalinac, Amy.
+2016.
+"From Pork to Policy: The Rise of Programmatic Campaigning in Japanese Elections." _Journal of Politics_ 78(1): 1-18.

 Chang, J., J. Boyd-Graber, S. Gerrish, C. Wang and D. Blei.
 2009.
 Reading tea leaves: How humans interpret topic models.
 In _Neural Information Processing Systems._